Gladina/xml_translation/README.md

       six==1.15.0
       xlrd==1.2.0
       xmltodict==0.12.0
-  3. Source files such as lookup.xlsx and translate.py are the heart of this task.
+  iii.
+Source files such as lookup.xlsx and translate.py are the heart of this task.

 2. Create a virtual environment: virtualenv <venv_name>
   1. Activate Virtual Environment: activate <venv_name> or cd scripts\ and activate